-In February 2019, we entered into a loan agreement (the "2019 MD Loan") with the Department of Housing and Community Development, a principal department of the State of Maryland.
-The agreement provides for a term loan of \$0.5 million.
-Amounts outstanding under the 2019 MD Loan bear simple interest at an annual rate of 8.0%.
-Under the 2019 MD Loan, we agreed to affirmative and negative covenants to which we will remain subject until maturity.
-These covenants include providing information about our Company and operations; limitations on our ability to retire, repurchase, or redeem our common or preferred stock, options, and warrants other than per the terms of the securities; and limitations on our ability to pay dividends of cash or property.
+In February 2019, we entered into a loan agreement (the "2019 MD Loan") with the Department of Housing and Community Development ("DHCD"), a principal department of the State of Maryland.
+The agreement provides for a term loan of \$0.5 million bearing simple interest at an annual rate of 8.00%.
+We are subject to affirmative and negative covenants until maturity, including providing information about the Company and our operations; limitations on our ability to retire, repurchase, or redeem our common or preferred stock, options, and warrants other than per the terms of the securities; and limitations on our ability to pay dividends of cash or property.
 There are no financial covenants associated with the 2019 MD Loan.
-Events of default under the 2019 MD Loan include failure to make payments when due, insolvency events, and failure to comply with covenants.
-We are not in violation of any affirmative covenants.
-Repayment of the full balance outstanding is due on February 22, 2034.
-The 2019 MD Loan establishes "Phantom Shares," based on 119,907 shares of Common Stock (based on 863,110 Series C Preferred Shares prior to the Reverse Recapitalization), determined at issuance.
-The 2019 MD Loan states the repayment amount is to be the greater of the balance of principal and accrued interest or the Phantom Shares value.
-We determined that the note should be accounted for at fair value.
-We record the fair value of the debt at the end of each reporting period.
-In order to value the note, we consider the amount of the simple interest expense that would be due and the value of Phantom Shares.
-The fair value of the 2019 MD Loan is determined based on the closing price of CLNN shares listed on Nasdaq.
+As of December 31, 2022, we were not in violation of any covenants.
+The 2019 MD Loan established "Phantom Shares" at issuance based on 119,907 shares of Common Stock.
+Repayment of the full balance is due on February 22, 2034, with the repayment amount and carrying value equal to the greater of the balance of principal plus accrued interest or the value of the Phantom Shares.
+The value of the Phantom Shares is based on the closing price of our Common Stock on Nasdaq at the end of each reporting period.
+As of December 31, 2022 and 2021, the note was recorded at principal plus accrued interest in the consolidated balance sheets.
+We recognized interest expense of \$40,000 and interest income of \$0.5 million for the years ended December 31, 2022 and 2021, respectively.